patrickjquinn/tauri-plugin-app-control/README.md

 For Tauri v2 and later, you must explicitly grant permissions to your plugin's commands.
 The `app-control` plugin comes with a default permission set that allows all its commands.

-In your app's `src-tauri/capabilities/default.json` (or your specific capability file), add the plugin's default permission set:
+In your app's `src-tauri/capabilities/default.json` (or your specific capability file), add the plugin's default permission set by referencing it as `"app-control:default"`:

 ```json
 {